 Exercise-Fitness.
 Newly remodeled Fitness Rooms in IM-East and IM West are available daily for individual workouts.
 A wide variety of strength training, cardio and selectorized equipment is provided.
-Beginner orientation clinics are held regularly.
 Individual fitness assessment and personal training services are available by calling the IM-East, (353-3136).
 A daily user fee is charged or semester memberships are available.
 For information, call 355-5250 (IM-West), 353-3136 (IM-East).
 Individual fitness assessments are also available at Olin Health Center, (353-4660).